DavesCodeMusings/CloudPi/docs/provision-storage.md

 All these will help make the system more robust and user friendly, even though they're not strictly necessary.

-If you decide to pursue these optional services, start with [installing DNS](https://github.com/DavesCodeMusings/CloudPi/blob/main/docs/install-dns.md).
+If you decide to pursue these optional services, start with [installing a simple web server](https://github.com/DavesCodeMusings/CloudPi/blob/main/docs/install-nginx-test.md) to have something to test against.

 ___